NB x GMCL x ECB- Banner-01 1200.png

 19.17.1.4

-In the Sunday League competition, no bowler will be allowed to bowl more than 25% of the overs of an innings.The maximum is recalculated when overs are lost from the game on the new expected innings length at the time the first over is bowled at the restart.
+In the Sunday League competition, no bowler will be allowed to bowl more than 25% (20% in the Open Divisions)of the overs of an innings.The maximum is recalculated when overs are lost from the game on the new expected innings length at the time the first over is bowled at the restart.

 19.17.1.4.1